shiba24/pretrained-model-collections/README.md

 #### Loading from chainer.theanofunction

-Chainer will be compatible to Theano model.
+Chainer will be really compatible to Theano model soon.
 Please wait just for a while!

 ## Tips